crabmusket/deno_pull_streams/README.md

 ## What are pull streams?

 See [lib/types.ts](./lib/types.ts) for a readable introduction to the core abstractions of pull streams.
+Then take a look at [examples/basics.ts](./examples/basics.ts) for a walk through creating your first pull stream pipeline.

 ## Why use pull streams?